 Finally, it's important to differentiate between a sales incentive and a behavioral incentive.

 A behavioral incentive is positive feedback given to a sales rep throughout a sales cycle.
-The image below from SpearOne presents a good visualization of this in a channel sales context.

 As the cultural shifts continue to turn from an "Incentive World" to a "Balanced World," as alluded to in the earlier HBR chart, behavioral incentives take on an increasing level of importance.